 National Geography Bee

-Junior Varsity – Pranavkrishna Bharanidharan, Bella Vista High School, CA
+Varsity – Pranavkrishna Bharanidharan, Bella Vista High School, CA, 11th grade

 The National Geography Bee Varsity & Junior Varsity Divisions Overview

 The National Geography Bee is a quiz competition for individual students, testing knowledge of the political, human, cultural, and physical geography of all parts of the world.
 For students competing in the Varsity & Junior Varsity Division, the National Geography Bee consists of two stages.
-The first, or Qualifying Stage, consists primarily of a 50 question multiple choice National Qualifying Exam, though an Online National Qualifying Tournament is also offered.
-The second stage is the National Championships, which will take place on Friday-Saturday, April 26-27, 2024 in Arlington, VA.
-The Online National Qualifying Tournament and the National Championships are both entirely buzzer-based quiz competitions.
+The first, or Qualifying Stage, consists either of a 50 question multiple choice National Qualifying Exam, or a National Geography Bee Regional Tournament.
+The second stage is the National Championships, which will take place on Friday-Saturday, April 24-25, 2026 in Arlington, VA.
+The National Championships is entirely a buzzer-based quiz competition.

 Jump To: